-The leaves on a mature tree such as the one in picture are digitate with five to nine leaflets.
-Saplings have simple leaves while the leaves on young trees become trifoliolate.
-This has given rise to a myth among rural people that baobabs appear on the land suddenly, miraculously as mature trees; the younger versions not being recognised for what they are.
+The leaves on a mature tree, such as are not present on the one in picture during winter, are digitate comprising five to nine leaflets.
+Saplings have simple leaves, while the leaves on young trees of (say) seventeen years are trifoliolate.
+This has given rise to a myth among rural people that baobabs appear on the land suddenly, miraculously as mature trees; the younger versions around not recognised for what they are.